February 07, 2026

 Depression is not personal failure.
 It is your nervous system and inner protectors doing their best to keep you safe.
 Healing begins with gentleness, listening, and support.

 If you’re struggling, know that Collaborative Psychotherapy Services in Mississauga are available to help you move from numbness toward connection, step by step.
-With the right support, numbness can thaw and life can begin to feel alive again..
+With the right support, depression disorder symptoms can ease, and life can begin to feel alive again.

 References